 Tom sings "Off to Gulltown" as he his companions, Lem and Anguy, stumble upon Arya Stark, Gendry, and Hot Pie digging in a garden.
 There, after a display of archery from Anguy, they force the three youths to accompany them.
 Tom sings "The Bear and the Maiden Fair" during the journey.
 At the Inn of the Kneeling Man, Husband accuses Tom of impregnating Fern, but the singer explains the girl was interested in Anguy.

 At Sallydance Tom sings a silly song about Big Belly Ben and the High Septon's goose.
-Tom tells Arya about High Heart, and its dwarf woman has him sing her a song.
+Tom tells Arya about High Heart, and its dwarf woman has him sing her a song about Jenny of Oldstones.
 Arya's group meets Tom's one-time lover, Lady Ravella Smallwood, at Acorn Hall.
 She accuses him of seducing milkmaids with the song, "Oh, Lay My Sweet Lass Down in the Grass" Tom sings another love song after Arya and Gendry return from the castle's forge.
 He later performs "Six Maids in a Pool", "The Maids that Bloom in Spring", and "Two Hearts That Beat as One" at the Peach in Stoney Sept.
 When the Mad Huntsman returns to the town, his hounds are soothed by Tom's woodharp.

 Within the hollow hill, Tom lists victims of House Lannister's violence during the War of the Five Kings to Sandor Clegane.
 He plays a dirge after the battle at the burning septry for Brave Companions as they are hanged.
 At the septy's brewhouse, Tom sings "The Mother's Tears," "When Willum's Wife Was Wet," "Lord Harte Rode Out on a Rainy Day," and the "The Rains of Castamere".
 He later plays Jenny's song to the dwarf woman when the outlaws return to High Heart.

-Tom plays Jenny's sad song when Merrett Frey arrives at Oldstones to ransom Petyr Frey but is captured by the brotherhood.
+Tom is playing Jenny's sad song when Merrett Frey arrives at Oldstones to ransom Petyr Frey but is captured by the brotherhood.
 Tom offers to release Merrett in return for the whereabouts of Sandor and Arya, but Merrett has no new information.
 Tom reveals that Catelyn Stark, who was slain in the Red Wedding, is still alive, and the outlaws hangs Merrett.